Notes on rational chain connectedness: Introduction

 \section{Introduction}

 In this paper, we generalize the main results of \cite{hacon-mckernan} to projective morphisms between complex analytic spaces.
 The overall strategy of the proofs follows the same lines as in the algebraic case.
 A few remarks are in order.
 First, \cite{hacon-mckernan} was written before \cite{bchm}, and the technically most demanding part of the proof relies on the extension theorem established in \cite{hacon-mckernan-b}.
 This extension theorem is so intricate that even experts may find it difficult to remember all of its statements.
 In this paper, we avoid using the extension theorem and instead rely on the minimal model program developed in \cite{fujino-minimal}.
 Of course, the minimal model program itself ultimately depends, at least in part, on extension theorems; thus, we are not entirely free from them.
 Nevertheless, our approach, which only uses standard arguments from the minimal model program, is arguably more accessible to the reader.
 While we work in the setting of complex analytic spaces, in the algebraic case, one can similarly obtain a proof of \cite{hacon-mckernan} that superficially avoids the use of extension theorems by applying \cite{bchm}.
 We emphasize once again that the existence of flips established in \cite{hacon-mckernan-flips} still relies heavily on the extension theorem.
+We hope that this paper makes Hacon--M\textsuperscript{c}Kernan's results on rational chain connectedness more accessible to readers.

 In Theorem \ref{p-thm5.1}, we extend \cite[Theorem 5.1]{hacon-mckernan} to the complex analytic setting.
 For convenience, we refer to \cite[Theorem 5.1]{hacon-mckernan} as {\em{Hacon--M\textsuperscript{c}Kernan's rational chain connectedness theorem}}; it constitutes the principal result of \cite{hacon-mckernan}.
 Since the precise formulation of Theorem \ref{p-thm5.1} is rather technical and lengthy, we refrain from reproducing it here.
 As an immediate consequence, we obtain the following theorem.